Exirel/python-xmlunittest/doc/index.rst

 When dealing with version number, it appears that ``xmlunittest`` works with:

 * Python 2.7 and lxml 2.3.5 and above.
-* Pytonn 3.4 and lmxl 3.0 and above.
+* Python 3.4 and lmxl 3.0 and above.

 .. warning::